Skip to main content

 Breeding and Genetics and Environmental Horticulture

-This is a plant science course that provides a closer look on the use of biotechnological tools for plant improvement.
-Principles, state of the art and applications to improve plant performance and tolerance to biotic and abiotic stresses are the emphasis of this course.
+The overall objective of this course is to provide basic training on the use of biotechnological tools for plant improvement.
+Principles, state of the art and applications of tools to improve plant sustainability, performance and tolerance to biotic and abiotic stresses are covered.

 Kevin Begcy